 When Valley West opened in 1970, Kraus-Anderson Realty President Dan Engelsma made a commitment to make it available to the public for family-oriented events; and has financially supported those activities right up to today.

 "Valley West," stated Engelsma, "was a prototype for other shopping centers we built in the Upper Midwest in the 70's.
 For years, our in-house marketing agency produced many family-friendly events including Art and Craft Shows, Sidewalk Sales, Holiday Animal Farms and Hay rides, Beanie Baby Sales, Hallmark Ornament Shows, Health Fairs and Anniversary Sales.
 We even had elephant rides one year," said Engelsma.

 "And we continue to provide relevant, free and fun events at Valley West.
-Last year we built an event around best-selling children's author Nancy Carlson and art instructors from Artistry.
-‘You Are Special' is becoming an annual event.
-And at Christmas, we are proud to have one of the best Santas in town" he said.
+We built an event around best-selling children's author Nancy Carlson and art instructors from Artistry.
+‘You Are Special' was an annual event, along with the Christmas celebration, we are proud to have one of the best Santa in town" he said.

 For upcoming events and store information,follow us on Facebook.